 Some people like to pull each slat off, cut the tops, and create picket fences.
 Some people stain or paint the pallets to make them prettier.
 You can even make tiny little garden boxes inside the gaps at the top and middle of each pallet section, or use them as a climbing trellis for specific plants in your garden.

 Figure out what you need, and customize a pallet fence to fit your garden.
-If you’ve upcycled pallets for any creative uses at your home, let us know in the comments below.
+If you’ve upcycled pallets for any creative uses at your home, let us know some of your favorite pallet fence ideas.

 Like this post?
 Save it to your favorite Pinterest board for later!